fawziabuhussin/ESPL/lab5/readme.md

 This lab involves writing a static loader to load and execute 32-bit ELF formatted executables that do not use dynamic libraries.
 The loader will utilize the `system_call` interface.
 The code should be compiled with the `-m32` flag.

+## How to start?
+    YOu need to download the auxiiliary files (They change the files each year, so I didn't add the files to my github), check that your makefile compile the files correctly by running a random main that print (Hello World) after executing ./loadme.

 ## Used :

 ### Elf32_Ehdr: